alwaysdata/documentation/content/security/network/configure-firewall/index.en.md

 If you end up banned from a service, check this menu and delete your IP if it is banned and add the necessary rule.

 {{% notice tip %}}
-A ban lasts for 30 minutes by default and takes place after some ten connection failures.
+A ban lasts for 10 minutes by default and takes place after some fifty connection failures.
 {{% /notice %}}